Agencies, Bureaus & Commissions

 Professional Licensing, Bureau of

-Includes the Legal Affairs Division, Licensing Division, Regulatory and Compliance Division, and the Michigan Medical Marihuana Program (MMMP).
+Includes the Legal Affairs Division, Licensing Division, and Regulatory and Compliance Division.
 BPL is responsible for licensing and regulating over 700,000 individuals who are regulated by either the Michigan Occupational Code or the Public Health Code.
 BPL is also responsible for maintaining the Nurse Aide Registry Program, Health Professional Recovery Program (HPRP), and the Michigan Automated Prescription System (MAPS).

 Policy & Legislative Affairs, Office of